joshuahoover/joshchain/content/post/what_about_polkadot.md

     "Polkadot",
     "Exchanges"
 ]
+images = ["/images/posts/polkadot_logo.png"]
 draft = false
 +++
 [Coinbase keeps adding more coins and tokens](https://blog.coinbase.com/1inch-1inch-enjin-coin-enj-nkn-nkn-and-origin-token-ogn-are-now-available-on-coinbase-1bf69a88af25) while leaving out one of the most promising new blockchains of them all, [Polkadot](https://polkadot.network).
 I don't get it.
 Polkadot not only has a lot of promise technically and traction with its ecosystem, but also offers compelling [staking rewards](https://www.stakingrewards.com/earn/polkadot) on top of it.

-The best bet for :us: folks to invest in Polkadot is [Kraken](https://kraken.com/).
-Both the _DOT_ and _KSM_ coins are offered there with [staking](https://www.kraken.com/en-us/features/staking-coins/) as an option.
-Unfortunately, Kraken does not make it as easy as Coinbase and others to deposit USD currency.
-I'm hopeful they make USD deposits better as that is one of the key areas they lag behind Coinbase and Crypto.com in regards to a crypto market exchange for the US market.
+The best bet for :usa: folks to invest in Polkadot is Kraken.
+Both the _DOT_ and _KSM_ coins are offered there with staking as an option.
+Unfortunately, Kraken does not make it nearly as easy as Coinbase and others to deposit USD currency.
+I'm hopeful they make that better as that is one of the key areas they lag behind Coinbase and Crypto.com in regards to a crypto market exchange.